16 Tons Tour

 Past, post and present punky wavers are packed inside the confines like pilchards pickled in perspiration.
 The ventilation is atrocious, the air is neither `sweaty' nor `steamy' but downright uncomfortable, unbearably so.

-Joe Ely and The Clash
+History of Joe Ely and the Clash

 High plains singer